-The Cameron University Department of Psychology recently honored seven awards during its departmental Student Recognition Ceremony.
-Five students received Major of the Year Awards, and two others were recognized with Legacy Awards.
+The Cameron University Department of Psychology recently honored six students during its departmental Student Recognition Ceremony.
+Five students received Major of the Year Awards, and another was recognized with a Legacy Award.

 Jonathan Vann, Lawton, was named Major of the Year MSBS: General Psychology Track.
 After earning a Bachelor of Arts degree in Journalism from Temple University, Vann joined the U.S. Army, where he has served for almost 13 years.
 As a member of Cameron’s Army ROTC unit, he is minoring in military science.
 He will commission as a Second Lieutenant in May with recognition as a Distinguished Military Graduate, awarded to the top 20 percent of cadets nationwide.
 Vann is a member of the Phi Kappa Phi honor society and the Association of the United States Army educational organization (AUSA).
 He has received numerous awards for academic excellence and leadership from the National Association of the United States Army.
 In addition, he has served as a staff writer for the Ft.
 Sill Tribune and the Cameron Collegian.
 He will graduate with a Master of Science in Behavioral Sciences in Psychology.
 Vann plans to pursue a doctorate with a focus in behavioral psychology and become a university professor upon retirement from the Army.